-Disclaimer: Wire Fraud is Real.
+Quick Disclaimer.
+Wire Fraud is Real.
 Before wiring any money, call the intended recipient at a number you know is valid to confirm the instructions to close.
 Unfortunately, there are scammers out there that will send fraudulent instructions in an attempt to steal your money for closing.
 Confirming the accuracy of the wiring instructions can save a large headache.

 On closing day, expect to sign a lot of documents and walk away with a big stack of papers.
 Here is a list of the most important documents you should file away for future reference.